carlsoms/B351_ai_project_2048/README.md

 the game manually, as well as functions for displaying the step-by-step process of each AI.
-The run class is used to create a window for users to interact with the code easily and change which way they want to run the game. the setup class is used to convert the overall file into an executable so that it can be shared.
+The run class is used to create a window for users to interact with the code easily and change which way they want to run the game.
+The setup class is used to convert the overall file into an executable so that it can be shared.
 Unfortunately, the resulting executable and corresponding data is too big to upload here, so conversion will have to be done on your machine.